MartGro/PiCross/README.md

 be sure to comment other definitions out by writing a "#" in front of them

 IMPORTANT: If there is a single block in a row, the input MUST look like this: (5,) and not (5)!
-The latter option would be a int instead of a touple, and be therefore not iterable --> it throws an exception
+The latter option would be a int instead of a tuple, and be therefore not iterable --> it throws an exception

 NOTE:
 Only quadratic puzzles are supported, although the algorithm could solve others, too.